William Hedges (colonial administrator): India

 Nearly a decade later, Hedges got his East India Company posting.
-At the time, the Company's commercial interests in Bengal were managed from Fort St George in Madras, more than 800 miles down the coast.
-However, for some of reasons, this arrangement was proving inadequate.
+At the time, the Company's commercial interests in Bengal were managed from Fort St. George in Madras, more than 800 miles down the coast.
+However, this arrangement was proving inadequate.
 Business in Bengal was expanding steadily, but at the same time the Company's interests were increasingly under threat from native rulers as well as from commercial parties keen on breaking its trade monopoly in that part of India.
 Further, there were rumblings against the management in Madras and accusations of dishonesty against the Company's own officials.

 The Court of Directors therefore decided that the Bengal station needed more autonomy to cope with its various challenges, and created a separate Agency for the province.
 Hedges had already been elected as one of the Company's 24 directors in April 1681.
 On 3 September of that year, he was appointed the first chief agent and governor of the new Bengal Agency.
 He was instructed to put a stop to the growing exactions of the native rulers and their subordinates, to check the recently organised efforts of the 'interlopers' to break through the EIC's monopoly, and to punish the dishonesty of many of the company's own servants.
-In particular he was to arrest his predecessor, Matthias Vincent.
+In particular, he was to arrest his predecessor, Matthias Vincent.

 Hedges sailed from the Downs on 28 January 1682, anchored in Balasore Road on 17 July, and reached Hoogly on 24 July.
 His want of tact and prudence brought him into constant collision with his associates in the council at Hoogly, especially with Job Charnock, John Beard, and Francis Ellis, and in the end they proved too strong for him.
 His detention of Beard's letter to Sir Josiah Child, the contents of which he had contrived to know, subjected him to the ill-will of the latter.

-When he attempted to capture Matthias Vincent, the latter, aware that he was about to be taken prisoner, appeared with a party of well armed soldiers and forced Hedges to retreat to the Dutch settlement of Chinsurah further inland.
-Vincent's position was further strengthened by the arrival of his protege Thomas "Diamond" Pitt with more men.
+When he attempted to capture Matthias Vincent, the latter, aware that he was about to be taken prisoner, appeared with a party of well-armed soldiers and forced Hedges to retreat to the Dutch settlement of Chinsurah, further inland.
+Vincent's position was further strengthened by the arrival of his protégé Thomas "Diamond" Pitt with more men.